tanvir-basi/r-pennystocks-Classifier/README.md

 ### Algorithims
 We first lemmatized the texts of each post with Spark NLP, an extension package which provides a pre-trained NLP model in order to extract features.

+We also had to add the urls from one of the previous tabless to the table with the predictions